lupyuen/lupyuen.github.io/src/tinyemu2.md

 ![TODO](https://lupyuen.github.io/images/tinyemu2-flow.jpg)

-_So we will start NuttX Kernel in Supervisor Mode?_
+_So we will boot NuttX Kernel in Supervisor Mode?_

 Yep we shall tweak TinyEMU to start NuttX in __Supervisor Mode__.
 (Instead of Machine Mode)